When it comes to deciding which semi-truck is ideal for you and your driving demands, there are a few key factors to consider.

 They are by far the most favored truck among American drivers at the moment.
 There’s a reason Freightliner is the finest in class.

 The cab’s shape makes it more aerodynamic, which helps with both design and fuel economy.
-Another key feature of the design is that Freightliner prioritized noise reduction in the cab, which is a big selling point for drivers.
+Another key feature of the design is that Freightliner prioritized noise reduction in the cab, which is a big selling point for semi-truck drivers.

 Every year, Freightliner sells over 190,000 trucks!
 With 40% of the commercial truck industry, Freightliner is the market leader.
-Freightliner produces a variety of commercial truck types and designs, including on-highway, medium-duty, severe-duty, and natural-gas vehicles.
+Freightliner produces a variety of commercial semi-truck types and designs, including on-highway, medium-duty, severe-duty, and natural-gas vehicles.

 Since its inception in 1902, Navistar International has been making trucks.
 It has an 11 percent market share in the United States.
 International has a truck for any requirement, with a range of models to choose from.